lorinkoz/django-pgschemas/docs/advanced.md

 The `runschema` command is explained in [running management commands](#running-management-commands).

 You don't need any extra step.
-As soon as a reference schema is configured, the next time you create an instance of the tenant model, it will clone the reference schema instead of actually creating and synchronizing the schema.
+As soon as a reference schema is configured, the next time you create an instance of the tenant model, it will clone the reference schema instead of actually creating the schema and applying all migrations.

 !!!
 Note